-the force. i.e. the r.h.s. of equation (8) is positive.
+force, i.e., the right-hand side of Eq.
+(8) is positive.
 The point at which we stop defines u(w).
-We then update $w \to w+1$.
-This is an approximation to the process defined in section III A, but since jumps as well as waiting times diverge when $m \to 0$, the scaling limit is the same.
+We then update $w \rightarrow w+1$.
+This is an approximation to the process defined in Sec.
+III A, but since jumps as well as waiting times diverge when $m \rightarrow 0$, the scaling limit is the same.
 A second algorithm, described in Appendix C, was used to independently compute P(w) and P(s) (not shown), and check the present results.